Grief Therapy for Teens & Adults in NYC

 • Identity or role changes – shifts in self-perception, responsibilities, or life direction

 Each type of loss comes with its own challenges, and therapy helps you process the emotional, physical, and relational impact.
+Many people seeking grief therapy in NYC say the hardest part is not just the loss itself, but how alone it can feel afterward.

 Close-up of a flowering plant with small, delicate petals on a curved stem in black and white.